Kash2612/SQL_Training/README.md

 )
 BEGIN
     DECLARE totalBonus INT DEFAULT 0;

-    -- Error handling for SQL exceptions
     DECLARE EXIT HANDLER FOR SQLEXCEPTION
     BEGIN
-        -- Rollback the transaction if there's an error ROLLBACK;
+        ROLLBACK;
         SELECT 'Error occurred while processing the transaction.'
 AS Message;
     END;

-    -- Start the transaction
     START TRANSACTION;

-    -- Insert the bonus into the Bonus table
     INSERT INTO Bonus (WORKER_REF_ID, BONUS_AMOUNT, BONUS_DATE)
     VALUES (workerID, bonusAmount, bonusDate);

-    -- Calculate total bonuses for the worker
     SELECT SUM(BONUS_AMOUNT) INTO totalBonus
     FROM Bonus
     WHERE WORKER_REF_ID = workerID;

-    -- Update the title if total bonuses exceed 10,000 IF totalBonus > 10000 THEN
+    IF totalBonus > 10000 THEN
         UPDATE Title
         SET WORKER_TITLE = 'Senior'
         WHERE WORKER_REF_ID = workerID;
     END IF;

-    -- Commit the transaction
     COMMIT;
     SELECT 'Transaction completed successfully.'
 AS Message;
 END //